 Archive file deletion

-For simplicity, usage of the TSM client software is grouped according to interface type and function.
+For simplicity, usage of the Archive client software is grouped according to interface type and function.
 Click on the appropriate link below for a tutorial on how to Archive and Retrieve files: